Laila Majnu Ki Mazar

-Laila Majnu Ki Mazar (in Hindi लैला मजनू की मज़ार the mausoleum of Layla and Majnun) is situated at Binjaur, a village near Anupgarh in the Sri Gangannagar district of Rajasthan.
+Laila Majnu Ki Mazar (lit=the mausoleum of Layla and Majnun) is situated at Binjaur, a village near Anupgarh in the Sri Ganganagar district of Rajasthan.
 According to the local legend, the famous lovers Laila and Majnu died here.
 A fair, held annually in the month of June, is attended by hundreds of couples and newlyweds.

 Mazar and its background

 Many people associate this Mazar with the lovers Laila and Majnun.
 According to them, Laila-Qais were from Sindh and came to this place escaping from the clutches of Laila's parents and her brother, who were against love of Laila-Majnun.
 But, there was a huge sand dune during that time and they could not cross the desert because they were thirsty and finally Laila's parents followed them to only find them both dead in the desert.
 Thus, this place became a symbol of love and people come here to seek blessings of Laila and Majnu.
 According to the local people, on festivals, couples come to the graves of Laila and Majnu to seek their blessings for lifelong togetherness.

 Some people, such as Rani Raisikh, one of the early caretakers of this Mazar, the mausoleum is not related to the mythical Laila-Majnu but are the two graves of a great teacher and his devoted student.
 The mausoleum is a symbol of mutual respect and love between that teacher and his student.